Ghbbbbb/IRAIS/README.md

 python client_retrieval_gpt_abb.py [--debug --doc --voice --prompt ***]
 ```

-The prediction file will be dumped in the output/ folder if `--write ***` has been store.
+The prediction file will be dumped in the output/ folder if `--write ***` has been set.

 ## Evaluation